-Below are the brown seaweeds I’ve been lucky enough to find and photograph on Oregon’s exposed rocky shores and, sometimes, washed ashore on the beaches.
-I’ve organized my examples loosely after Lamb and Hanby (2005), in the order you might encounter them, from highest to lowest in the intertidal.
-My photos are from northern Oregon unless noted.
-I refer to AlgaeBase for scientific nomenclature; if I use common names, they’re my choice.
-Experts cover the seaweeds shown below, and many more, in the easy-to-find resources listed at the bottom of the page.
+Below are the brown seaweeds I’ve been lucky enough to find and photograph on Oregon’s exposed rocky shores or cast up on the beaches.
+I’ve organized them loosely after Kozloff (1993) and Lamb and Hanby (2005), in the order you might encounter them on intertidal rocks from highest to lowest.
+If I use common names, they’re my choice and my photos are all from northern Oregon unless noted.
+Experts cover the seaweeds shown below, and many more, in the resources listed at the bottom of the page.

 Let the browns be upon you!

-Pelvetiopsis limitata is at home only on the exposed outer coast, where it can be abundant on the tops of high intertidal rocks.
-I don’t often find drift Pelvetiopsis on the beaches.
+Pelvetiopsis is most at home on the surf-swept outer coast where it can be abundant on the tops of high intertidal rocks.
+It’s not too common to find drift Pelvetiopsis on the beaches.

-Before leaving Fucus and Pelvetiopsis, here’s a comparative photo of them living together on a high intertidal rock.
+Before leaving Fucus and Pelvetiopsis, here’s a labeled comparative photograph from April of them living together on a high intertidal rock.
+Below that, try your hand at an unlabeled image from August.

 Brown cylinders

-On northern Oregon shores, brown cylinders, like those shown below, are represented by Melanosiphon, Scytosiphon, and Hapterophycus.
+On northern Oregon shores, brown cylinders like those shown below are represented by Melanosiphon, Scytosiphon, and maybe Hapterophycus.
 (Any others?)
-So far, the cylinders I’ve observed remain delicious mysteries.
+So far, the cylinders I’ve observed are unresolved mysteries.

 The five images below are from March on a high vertical wall that gets spray, splash, and a rare winter dunking.
 From a distance, large patches are distinctly yellowish-brown.
 Up close, individual cylinders vary from dark yellowish-brown to dark reddish-brown, and some cylinders are noticeably twisted.

-The three images in the set below are from late May, in the high intertidal zone.
+The three images in the set below are from late May, high in the intertidal zone.
 Here, the cylinders are much shorter and redder than the examples above, and there’s not much twisting.
-In addition, the tufts grow in a matrix of high intertidal Ulva, somewhat isolated from each other, so at a distance, there aren’t visible patches.
+In addition, the tufts grow in a matrix of high intertidal Ulva (I think), somewhat isolated from each other, so at a distance, there aren’t visible patches.

 The three images in the set below are from late May in a tiny pool on a high boulder surrounded by sand and cobbles.
 The cylinders are distinctly straw-colored and hollow, and they bear constrictions.